 The Define 7 is a continued refinement of previous generations of the Define series.
 It commands a premium price that delivers a premium build quality.
 The plastic covers on the bottom power supply shroud for example are a nice improvement over previous generations.
 This refinement makes removing the covers much easier should you wish to put a radiator in the front of the case.

 The fan hub is also a welcomed refinement.
-It is not only functional but well placed for ease of use.
+It’s not only functional but well placed for ease of use.

-The Fractal Design Define 7 is a really nice case to work in and you shouldn’t have a problem building your next battle station in this (in my opinion) beautifully designed case.
+The Fractal Design Define 7 is a nice case to work in.
+You should have no problem building your next battle station in this (in my opinion) beautifully designed case.